Karnan (2021 film): Development

 In November 2018, Dhanush announced his upcoming project will be directed by Mari Selvaraj, who previously directed Pariyerum Perumal (2018).
 Kalaipuli S. Thanu produced the film under V Creations, his second consecutive film with Dhanush, after Vetrimaaran's Asuran (2019).
 Despite its announcement in November 2018, the project's launch was delayed.
 In August 2019, reports stated that the film was tentatively titled as Karnan, although no official confirmation came from the team.

 In September 2019, sources claimed that the film may begin production in December 2019, once Dhanush completes shooting for the Karthik Subbaraj-directorial titled Jagame Thandhiram.
 (Note: The film was tentatively titled as D40 (Dhanush's 40th film as a lead actor), before the film's official title Jagame Thandhiram was announced in February 2020.)
 In September, Dhanush met Mari in London to finalise the script for the film.
 After Dhanush was impressed by the narration of the final script, the makers kick-started the pre-production works on 29 September, with Santhosh Narayanan being announced as the composer.
 On 6 January 2020, the makers officially announced the film's title as Karnan.
 The film is loosely based on the 1995 Kodiyankulam violence.

 Casting

 In September 2019, Malayalam actress Rajisha Vijayan signed the female lead opposite Dhanush, thus making her debut in Tamil.
-The following month, veteran actor Lal was also brought on board for the project.
+The following month, veteran Malayalam actor Lal was also brought on board for the project.
 In December 2019, Natty Subramaniam also confirmed his part in the film.
 Tamil comedian and actor Yogi Babu, who appeared in Selavraj's debut film Pariyerum Perumal was roped in for the film's cast, which marked his maiden collaboration with Dhanush.
 During the pooja ceremony of the film, Babu and Vijayan were present in the film's cast, which confirmed their inclusion in the project.
 In January 2020, a still from the sets featuring Dhanush and Lal, was released with Dhanush essaying the titular character Karnan, whereas the latter's character was revealed as Yemen.
 Lakshmi Priyaa Chandramouli and Gouri G. Kishan were roped in as supporting cast.